Rami Zalfou

 The Historical State and Path Dependence: Evidence from Ottoman Syria’s Stateless Frontier

-Abstract: This paper investigates the long-term effects of statelessness in Ottoman Syria by analysing the region divided by the “desert line” - a boundary that separated Ottoman-controlled areas from those subject to tribal raids.
+Abstract: This paper investigates the long-term effects of statelessness in Ottoman Syria by analysing the region divided by the “desert line”, a boundary that separated Ottoman-controlled areas from those subject to tribal raids.
 Using a spatial regression discontinuity design, I estimate the impact of historical statelessness on contemporary economic outcomes.
-The results show that historically stateless areas have lower incomes, less human and physical capital, and a higher share of workers in the primary sector.
-I find that these effects persist primarily due to lower population density, which explains a significant portion of the economic gaps.
+The results show that historically stateless areas have lower incomes, less developed human and physical capital, and a higher share of workers in the primary sector.
+These effects persist primarily due to lower population density, which explains a significant portion of the economic gap.
 This persistence reflects path-dependent consequences: emigration and low population density, initiated by statelessness, continue to hinder economic development in these areas today.
+The results are robust to geographic controls and testing for competing hypotheses including the roles of institutions and culture.

 Ethnic and Religious Differences in Female Labor Force Participation: Evidence from Syrian Census Data.